 The good news is that high homocysteine levels can, in many cases, be normalised, and the advice regarding diet and vitamin supplementation have been shown to be very effective in reducing plasma homocysteine levels.
 It is clear though that vitamin supplementation can normalize homocysteine levels even when serum vitamin levels are within the normal range, or even in the high range.
 Metabolic, environmental and genetic factors make it virtually impossible to determine individual nutritional requirements without first carrying out a homocysteine test; the test result can then define the diet and supplementation regime required.
 The most important nutrients that help lower homocysteine levels are folate, the vitamins B12, B6 and B2, zinc and trimethylglycine (TMG).

 This article has provided an overview of the importance of homocysteine measurement, whilst highlighting some of the limitations associated with sample handling and homocysteine testing.
-There will always be people who are at high risk of raised homocysteine, but the only way to find out definitively is to perform a validated homocysteine test, and then monitor levels during treatment.
+There will always be people who are at high risk of raised homocysteine, but the only way to find out definitively is to perform a validated homocysteine test, and then monitor levels regularly going forwards.

 Dr Gill Hart is a Biochemist with over twenty-five years’ experience in the development and evaluation of hospital standard tests and testing services.
 Gill joined the YorkTest team in 2005, and has applied her scientific and regulatory knowledge to all YorkTest services.